sushanthmali/vidmob-exercise/README.md

 # vidmob-exercise
 ## About
 The application takes a math problem statement as an input string and evaluates the results and displays it.
 The implementation accepts addition(+), subtraction(-), multiplication(*), division(/) and modulus(%).
 Integers and floats are allowed.
-Also, Parentheses () are allowed in the string. validations are added for input field empty, invalid input (Using text etc.) and syntax error(Incomplete problem statement) scenarios
+Also, Parentheses () are allowed in the string. validations are added for input field empty, invalid input (Using text etc.) and syntax error(Incomplete problem statement) scenarios.

+User interface is designed using React JS and backend logic is implemented using javascript.
+Test cases are written using Jest and Enzyme.
+GitHub Pages are used to host the page from the repository.

 Note: I have inluded modulus accidentally and decided to implement it, even though it wasn't there in the requirements.